World on brink of trade war as US slaps tariffs on allies - Journal du Cameroun

 The prospect of a global trade has roiled financial markets this week, too, even if they were back in positive territory on Friday.

-Berenberg Bank economist Holger Schmieding argued that the direct impact of an US-EU trade war would actually be rather small in terms of gross domestic product.
+Berenberg Bank economist Holger Schmieding argued that the direct impact of a US-EU trade war would actually be rather small in terms of gross domestic product.

 “Even if the US were to levy a 25-percent tariff on car imports from the EU, the direct damage to be shared largely between US consumers and EU exporters would be equivalent to 0.08 percent of EU GDP,” he calculated.